mazdakb/django-naqsh/README.rst

 Features
 ---------

-* For Django 2.2
+* For Django 3.0
 * Works with Python 3.7
-* Renders Django projects with 100% starting test coverage
 * 12-Factor_ based settings via django-environ_
-* Secure by default with SSL enabled.
+* Secure by default.
+We believe in SSL.
 * Optimized development and production settings
-* Comes with custom user model with secure token authentication and email validation for RESTful API
+* Comes with custom user model and secure token authentication and email validation for RESTful API
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
-* Media storage using Amazon S3, Google Cloud Storage or Minio_
+* Media storage using Amazon S3 or Google Cloud Storage
 * Docker support using docker-compose_ for development and production (using Traefik_ with LetsEncrypt_ support)
 * Procfile_ for deploying to Heroku
+* Instructions for deploying to PythonAnywhere_
 * Run tests with unittest or pytest
 * Customizable PostgreSQL version
+* Default integration with pre-commit_ for identifying simple issues before submission to code review

 Optional Integrations
 ---------------------

 *These features can be enabled during initial project setup.*

-* Serve static files from Amazon S3, Google Cloud Storage, Minio_ or Whitenoise_
+* Serve static files from Amazon S3, Google Cloud Storage or Whitenoise_
 * Configuration for Celery_ and Flower_ (the latter in Docker setup only)
 * Integration with MailHog_ for local email testing
 * Integration with Sentry_ for error logging